mihhdu/UiPEngineLocalProcess/README.md

 This workblock contains code that will do the following:
 1. Read a configuration file, by default located in Data\Config.xlsx and output as a dictionary named config

 2. Calls ProcessLayer\InitAllApplications.xaml, where you should initialize apps

 3. Read the collection of data

-4. For each piece of data (if you have only one transaction pull 4.1 out of 4) --4.1 Execute Process - retry if you run into a AppEx
+4. For each piece of data (if you have only one transaction pull 4.1 out of 4)

+--4.1 Execute Process - retry if you run into a AppEx

-----4.1.1 Calls ProcessLayer\ProcessTransaction.xaml, where you should input data into your opened    apps
+----4.1.1 Calls ProcessLayer\ProcessTransaction.xaml, where you should input data into your opened applications

 ----4.1.2 Evaluate Process wb output

 ----4.1.3 Recover if wb failed with AppEx

 ------4.1.3.1 Call ProcessLayer\CloseAllApplications.xaml

 ------4.1.3.2 Call ProcessLayer\InitAllApplications.xaml

 5. Call ProcessLayer\CloseAllApplications.xaml

 ### For New Project ###